mautic/user-documentation/docs/contacts/custom_fields.rst

 Published fields
 *****************

 There is a toggle switch which shows before each label title.
-This type of switch is used throughout the Mautic UI to publish and unpublish items.
+You can find this type of switch throughout the Mautic UI for publishing and unpublishing items.

 .. only:: html

    .. figure:: unpublish-fields.gif

 |

 Adding a new field
 ******************

 You can create additional custom fields and define the data type you want that field to hold.
-In addition to the data type you will also select the group for that particular field.
+In addition to the data type you select the group for that particular field.
 This defines where the field displays on the Contact edit and detail view.

 .. image:: images/new-custom-field.jpeg
     :align: center